Empathetech-LLC/empathetech_flutter_ui/README.md

 ## Time

 Please reach out to the [community](mailto:community@empathetech.net?subject=Becoming%20a%20contributor) contact about becoming a contributor.
-Emapthetech LLC doesn't tend to run out of ideas, only time!
+Empathetech LLC doesn't tend to run out of ideas, only time!
 Here are a few current...

 ### Planned features